 More dramatically, looking back at the history of life on our planet, several mass extinctions occurred over time.
 The disappearance of the dinosaurs is definitely the most well-known example, but scientists have identified at least five such dramatic events over the past 500 million years.
 In addition, the Great Ice Age began about 2 million years and ended 10,000 years ago, and has also been identified as a major cause for the extinction of many plants and animal species; especially many mammals.
 The mammoth, the saber-toothed tiger and many other mega-fauna species went extinct about 10,000 years ago.
 Life on our planet is constantly changing, and this will continue to happen; there is no guarantee that Homo sapiens is in some way “immune” to getting extinct.

-One could argue that humans may be able to somehow “fight” against these evolutionary trends, e.g. through the use of advances technology.
-Although humankind has progressed scientifically, and inventions like antibiotics or other medications, or the advance of genomics, may offer a clue how this could be done; but realistically, the technology to safeguard our survival isn’t available currently.
+One could argue that humans may be able to somehow “fight” against these evolutionary trends, e.g. through the use of advanced technology.
+Although humankind has progressed scientifically, and inventions like antibiotics or other medications, or the advance of genomics, may offer a clue how this could be done; but realistically, the technology to safeguard our eternal survival isn’t available currently.
 It is questionable whether we can fight or control the evolution of our species – or if we want to do so.

 On the other hand, our technological prowess is now greatly endangering our species.
 About 5500 years ago the earliest form of writing appeared.
 This was a watershed moment in humanity’s history, as it allowed the storage and dissemination of knowledge.
 This has led to magnificent inventions that have greatly improved our lives.
-Modern healthcare, more efficient production of food, better communication to tackle problems – I would argue that all of these have positive impact on our lives and help halt unnecessary disease, famine and war.
+Modern healthcare, more efficient production of food, better communication to tackle problems – I would argue that all of these have positive impact on our lives and help halt unnecessary disease, famine and suffering.